splendo/kaluga/links/README.md

 ## Deserializer
 `LinksDecoder` is used to convert query values into an object and it takes a list of values and a serializer. **It is important that the values passed to `LinksDecoder` are ordered in the same way they are declared in the data class**.
 When `decodeFromList` is called, a `LinksDecoder` is created and it goes through the passed `List<Any>` one per one referring to the passed `serializer` in order to know the parameter's type and finally convert it.

+At the moment kaluga-links does not support missing values in url query.
+So eventually you will have to pass "something=1&somethingElse=NULL".
 ### Special usages
-- Query contains an array of values: In this case the query will have to contain a parameter (put just before the list of values) that identifies the size of that array.
+- Query contains an array of values: In this case the query will have to contain a parameter (just before the list of values) that identifies the size of that array. **It's important** that also the array size parameter is the named as the actual array property.

 ``` kotlin
 @Serializable
 data class Aliment(val name: String)